 - Eye injections, such as aflibercept

-Besides treating the underlying disease, wearing corrective lenses can improve contrast sensitivity.
-Schedule an eye exam to ensure you wear the correct eyeglass prescription.
+Besides treating the underlying disease, wearing corrective anti-reflective lenses can also help.
+We recommend scheduling an eye exam to ensure you wear the correct eyeglass prescription.

 In this article